The world’s smallest chef, a culinary abra tour, a champagne caviar experience and a pitch-black dining room…

 With an amuse bouche inspired by France, we head off to Ababia, and shortly after the amuse bouche is served, our waiter arrives with a trinket box filled with small mezze dishes.
 We don’t know what tastes better – the fattoush or the amount of Instagram likes we’re going to get from this later.
 Marco Polo travels across India, where a plate of dal is served and Asia, where pre-chosen mains arrive, before returning to his Marseille restaurant where the signature rice pudding is served.
 It’s a combination of flavours from across the little chef’s travels, and a delightful way to end.
 What makes this dinner so clever is how the story arrives onto the plate.
 There’s a danger that the story and the food could clash, but they’re so intelligently intertwined you hardly notice.

 The story and the dinner move quickly, and fitting six courses into a 90 minute sitting feels a little rushed.
 But travelling around the world with Marco Polo is 90 minutes to be treasured (and Instagrammed).
-When his adventures return this September, we know we’ll be rushing back.
+And now he’s returned, we know we’ll be rushing back.

 WOW RATING: 8/10